Key Stage One Curriculum

 Speaking and Listening

 Speaking and Listening is at the heart of our English Curriculum.
 The skills acquired through Speaking and Listening are vital in all areas of learning and social situations.
 Children are taught to listen carefully to others and to speak clearly with confidence.
-Oral skills are developed through Talk for Writing and role play.
+Oral skills are developed through Talk for Writing, P4C and role play.

-At John Hampden School, reading is of the highest priority.
-Our aim is to equip children with the desire, as well as the skills to read while instilling a love, appreciation and respect for books.
+At John Hampden School, developing reading skills is of the highest priority.
+Our aim is to equip children with the desire, as well as the skills, to read whilst instilling a love, appreciation and respect for books.
 This happens through shared reading, guided reading and individual reading.
 Children learn to read and comprehend a wide range of texts including stories, poems, plays and non-fiction.
 Each child has a reading book to bring home and read to parents.
 Reading schemes are used to give structured progress and includes a range of books including stories, non-fiction, poetry and a range of phonic reading books to support our phonics teaching at school.

 All children have a daily phonics session where they learn letters sounds, to blend to read and segment to write.
-Phonics is taught in phases, following Letters and Sounds Phonic Scheme.
+Phonics is taught in phases, following the Letters and Sounds Phonic Scheme.

 We teach children to develop a fluent and legible handwriting style to foster pride in the presentation of their work.
 Initially we teach the children to form letters correctly.
 Children then follow a handwriting programme where they develop a neat, joined, legible style.